| Proletarians

 the four classes who united aim at the targets of the

+revolution: Semi-feudalism and imperialism.
 In two well known paragraphs of the

 Communist Party Program, written by the founder himself, the